 Within 6 nautical miles of the Shetland coast, shellfish fishing is managed by the Shetland Shellfish Management Organisation (SSMO) via the Shetland Regulated Fishery (Scotland) Order 2012.
-The SSMO manages fishing methods and fishing gear, restricts fishing seasons, sets minimum sizes for shellfish and manage shellfish beds for stock conservation.
+The SSMO manages fishing methods and fishing gear, restricts fishing seasons, sets minimum and maximum landing sizes for shellfish and manages shellfish beds for stock conservation.
 The SSMO also undertakes the collection of data which allows a comprehensive stock assessment to be developed year on year.
 This allows fisheries management to be based on best possible data and analyses.

 Since 2010 the SSMO has implemented a spatial management framework that prohibits dredge fishing for shellfish in designated areas where specific 'Priority Marine Features' (maerl, horse mussels, sea grass) have either been confirmed or are suspected of occurring.
+The SSMO provide wheelhouse cards to all fishermen to help them identify Priority Marine Features while at sea.